ranvis/php-ext-cbor/README.md

 Instance of a class that implements `Traversable` is encoded to `map`.

-If the class does not implement `Countable` interface, it is encoded to an indefinite-length `map`.
+If the class does not implement `Countable`, the instance is encoded to an indefinite-length `map` unless the `CBOR_CDE` flag is specified.

 The `CBOR_INT_KEY` flag does not take effect on encoding `Traversable` objects, and the key is encoded according to the actual type.